swandevagency/simple-blog-fullstack/README.md

-# Sample Backend's blog for Node.js
+# Backend's blog for Node.js
 This repository contains a sample backend code that demonstrates how to generate JWT and how user can login and register and see her/his profile and create simple blog.

 # Pre-requisites